atricore/josso-site/src/content/getting-started.md

 ## Introduction

-JOSSO is an open source Identity and Access Management (IAM) platform for rapid and standards-based Cloud-scale Single Sign-On, web services security, strong authentication and provisioning.
+JOSSO is an Open Source Identity and Access Management (IAM) platform for rapid and standards-based Cloud-scale Single Sign-On, web services security, strong authentication and provisioning.

 ## Agile IAM